paolo7/KnowHowDataset/README.md

 A multilingual version of this data can be found on [Kaggle](https://www.kaggle.com/paolop/human-instructions-multilingual-wikihow).
 This multilingual dataset contains over 800K instructions in 16 different languages.

+## A Graphical Visualisation Tool and Live Demo

+The [HowLinks](https://github.com/paolo7/howlinks) tool can be used to visualise this dataset and its links to DBpedia in a web browser.

+A live demo of this tool (although only serving a subset of this dataset) is available [here](http://paolopareti.uk/howlinks/index.php).

 ## Statistics

 * **23,033,490**: number of triples.